 - Screenshots: These are great for tutorial-type posts or posts where you’re trying to make a point/prove something.
 Use only when relevant, and only if they enhance your post’s quality and authority.

-Additionally, feel free to use any other image if you deem them necessary to prove your point.
+Additionally, feel free to use any other image if you deem it necessary to prove your point.
+Infographics are especially adored by bloggers and readers alike.

 Editing to Improve Readability